Saba (island): Colonial

 Christopher Columbus is said to have sighted the island on 13 November 1493.
 However, he did not land, being deterred by the island's perilous rocky shores.
 In 1632, a group of shipwrecked Englishmen landed upon Saba.
-In the 1640s, the Dutch governor of the neighbouring island of Sint Eustatius sent several Dutch families over to colonise the island for the Dutch West India Company.
+In the 1640s, the Dutch governor of the neighboring island of Sint Eustatius sent several Dutch families over to colonize the island for the Dutch West India Company.
 In 1664, refusing to swear allegiance to the English crown, these original Dutch settlers were evicted to St. Maarten by Jamaican governors pirates Edward, Thomas, and Henry Morgan.
 The Netherlands eventually gained complete control of the island in 1816.

 18th and 19th centuries

 In the 17th and 18th centuries, Saba's major industries were sugar, indigo, and rum produced on plantations owned by Dutchmen living on St. Eustatius, and later fishing, particularly lobster fishing.
 To work these plantations, enslaved people were imported from Africa.
-In the 17th century, Saba was believed to be a favourite hideout for Jamaican pirates.
+In the 17th century, Saba was believed to be a favorite hideout for Jamaican pirates.
 England also deported its "undesirable" people to live in the Caribbean colonies, and some of them also became pirates, a few taking haven on Saba.
 As the island's coast is forbidding and steep, the island became a private sanctuary for the families of smugglers and pirates.
-One notable Saban pirate was Hiram Beakes, son of the Dutch councillor of the island.
+One notable Saban pirate was Hiram Beakes, son of the Dutch councilor of the island.

-In August 1857, Venezuela and The Netherlands submitted a dispute over the possession of Isla de Aves to arbitration by the Queen of Spain, because the Netherlands considered the island linked to its colony of Saba by a sand bank, and fishermen from St. Eustatius and Saba had used the place to harvest turtles and birds' eggs, while Venezuela argued that it had inherited the island from Spain which had discovered all the Caribbean islands, that the fishermen were not acting on behalf of any government but for a particular interest and that this island was not attached to the territory that the Netherlands had received.
+In August 1857, Venezuela and the Netherlands submitted a dispute over the possession of Isla de Aves to arbitration by the Queen of Spain, because the Netherlands considered the island linked to its colony of Saba by a sand bank, and fishermen from St. Eustatius and Saba had used the place to harvest turtles and birds' eggs, while Venezuela argued that it had inherited the island from Spain which had discovered all the Caribbean islands, that the fishermen were not acting on behalf of any government but for a particular interest and that this island was not attached to the territory that the Netherlands had received.

-The Spanish decision of June 30, 1865, declared that the ownership of the Island belonged to Venezuela and that the Netherlands should nevertheless be compensated.
+The Spanish decision of 30 June 1865, declared that the ownership of the Island belonged to Venezuela and that the Netherlands should nevertheless be compensated.
 It argued that even if the two islands had been united, the sandbank was now separate from the island of Saba and that the first state to have a military force and to exercise sovereignty there had been Venezuela, which had inherited it from the Captaincy General of Venezuela.

 During the late 19th century, Saba lace, a Spanish form of needlework introduced by a nun from Venezuela, became an important product made by the island's women.
 Throughout the late 19th century and early 20th century, the primary source of revenue for the island came from the lacework produced by these women.
 During this period of time, with most of the island's men gone out to sea for extended periods, the island became known as "The Island of Women".